iamnewton/dotfiles/.github/MAINTAINING.md

 ### Gotchas

-- Please avoid working directly on the `master` branch.
+- Please avoid working directly on the `main` branch.
 - Make commits of logical units.
 - Check for unnecessary whitespace with `git diff --check` before committing.
 - Make sure your commit messages are in the [proper format](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), also listed below in our guides.